LVSV

-The LVSV (Liberaal Vlaams StudentenVerbond (Dutch) or Liberal Flemish Students' Association) unites all Dutch speaking classical-liberal and libertarian students in Belgium.
+The LVSV (Liberaal Vlaams StudentenVerbond (Dutch) or Liberal Flemish Students' Association) unites all Dutch-speaking classical-liberal and libertarian students in Belgium.
 The values they uphold are individual freedom, freedom of speech, free trade and human rights, with focus on the non-aggression principle.
 The LVSV opposes big government in any meaning (both right-wing and left-wing).
 They are an independent organisation, not affiliated to any political party.
-The LVSV organises political activities (debates, discussions,…) as well as typical student activities (visiting pubs, organising a cantus,…) in five cities: Antwerp, Brussels, Ghent, Hasselt and Leuven.
-The current national president is Anthony Planquette.
-Famous former members include Guy Verhofstadt (Open Vld), Bart De Wever (N-VA), Zuhal Demir (N-VA), Akbar Ali Akram, Willy De Clercq (Open Vld), Karel De Gucht (Open Vld) and Egbert Lachaert (Open Vld), most of whom have or had a political career as member of Open Vld.
+The LVSV organises political activities (debates, discussions,...) as well as typical student activities (visiting pubs, organising a cantus,...) in five cities: Antwerp, Brussels, Ghent, Hasselt and Leuven.
+The national presidency of the association rotates between the local presidents every year.

+The first LVSV branch was founded on December 8, 1930 by Max Cosijns as a result of the “Dutchification” of University of Ghent.
+In 1932 LVSV Ghent joined the Liberal Flemish League.
+In 1937 another branch was founded in Brussels by Raymond Schepmans who was elected as their President on January 20, 1937.
+Both branches would later join the Belgisch Liberaal Studentenverbond/Fédération des Étudiants Libéraux (BSVL/FEL) which oversaw all liberal student associations from both the Dutch- and the French-speaking region of the country.
+In 1972 all LVSV branches discontinued their partnership with the BSVL/FEL with the reason being that only French was spoken at the conferences held by the BSVL/FEL.
+This led to the establishment of LVSV National which would take over the responsibilities from the BSVL/FEL.

+Famous former members include Guy Verhofstadt (Open VLD), Bart De Wever (N-VA), Zuhal Demir (N-VA), Willy De Clercq (Open VLD), Karel De Gucht (Open VLD) and Egbert Lachaert (Open VLD).